Minimization of Transformed $L_1$ Penalty: Theory, Difference of Convex Function Algorithm, and Robust Application in Compressed Sensing: DC Algorithm for Transformed Penalty

 \section{DC Algorithm for Transformed $l_1$ Penalty}

-DC (Difference of Convex functions) Programming and DCA (DC Algorithms) was introduced in 1985 by Pham Dinh Tao, and extensively developed by Le Thi Hoai An and Pham Dinh Tao to become a useful tool for non-convex optimization (\cite{DCA-ong2013learning,DCA:le2013sparse} and references therein).
+DC (Difference of Convex functions) programming and DCA (DC Algorithms) were introduced in 1985 by Pham Dinh Tao, and extensively developed by Le Thi Hoai An, Pham Dinh Tao and their coworkers to become a useful tool for non-convex optimization and sparse signal recovery (\cite{DCA-ong2013learning,DCA:le2013sparse,DCA:le2014,DCA:le2015} and references therein).
+A standard DC program is of the form